Kiln Drying Reclaimed Lumber Benefits, Process

 Reclaimed lumber is LEED certified.

 Using reclaimed wood can earn credits towards achieving LEED project certification.
-Because reclaimed wood is considered recycled content, it meets the ‘materials and resources’ criteria for LEED certification, and because some reclaimed lumber products are Forest Stewardship Council (FSC) certified, they can qualify for LEED credits under the ‘certified wood’ category.
+Since reclaimed wood is considered recycled content, it meets the ‘materials and resources’ criteria for LEED certification.
+Moreover, because some reclaimed lumber products are Forest Stewardship Council (FSC) certified, they can also qualify for LEED credits under the ‘certified wood’ category..

 Reclaimed Lumber is Stronger and More Durable